bishal0602/pulchowk-autologin/README.md

-# WifiAutoLogin
+# Pulchowk Wifi Auto Login
 Zero click login to Pulchowk Campus WiFi's UTM server whenever you connect to campus network for Windows devices(currently).
 No more dealing with those laggy UTM login pages!

 > [!WARNING]
 > This program requires elevated system privileges to work properly.
-Make sure you trust the source the author(that would be me) and the code before running it.
+Make sure you trust the author(that would be me) and the source code before running it.

 ## Installation (Windows)